Guide saw wall of snow carry away Korean trekking team in Nepal - The Observers - France 24

 Education officials in Seoul said they were part of a team of volunteer teachers working with children in Nepal.

-Helicopters were sent out on Saturday to rescue about 200 people stranded around Annapurna and other nearby mountains after the avalanche.
+Helicopters were sent out on Saturday to rescue about 200 people stranded around Annapurna and other nearby trekking routes after the avalanche.

 Annapurna is an avalanche-prone and technically difficult mountain range with a higher death rate than Everest, the world's highest peak.